Return to the Forum homepage

 Nathan James Edouard (James Edouard) de Rothschild (1844-1881)

-James Edouard de Rothschild, the elder son of Nathaniel and Charlotte, was born in Paris on 28 October 1844.
-He developed an early interest in books and manuscripts, many items in his collection coming from his father as a reward for diligence in school.
+James Edouard developed an early interest in books and manuscripts, many items in his collection coming from his father as a reward for diligence in school.
 He studied he Law, pleading his first case in 1866, and published a number of legal works, some in connection with the Legal Society of Medicine in France, which he had founded.

 He entered the French House in 1870, becoming a director of the Nord and Est railway companies.
-His son judged him to be 'clear-sighted, methodical and discerning', qualities he no doubt applied to his business as well as the collecting of books.
+His son judged him to be 'clear-sighted, methodical and discerning'.
+A noted bibliophile, his impressive collection included many rare manuscripts and books.
 His particular love was French literature of the mediaeval age, and he worked on a project to publish unedited manuscripts from the Bibliotheque Nationale.
 James founded the Society of Ancient French Texts and the Society of Jewish Studies.
+After his death in 1881, his library collections were comprehensively catalogued in five volumes between 1884 and 1920.

-He lived in Paris on the avenue Friedland with his wife Laura Thérèse.
-After his death on 25 October 1881, three days before his 37th birthday, she took over the administration of the hospital he had founded at Berck-sur-Mer.
+After his death on 25 October 1881, three days before his 37th birthday, Laura Thérèse took over the administration of the hospital he had founded at Berck-sur-Mer.